ENCODE-DCC/atac-seq-pipeline/README.md

 ## Conda

-We don't recommend Conda for resolving dependencies.
-Use Docker or Singularity instead.
-We will not take any issues about Conda.
+We no longer recommend Conda for resolving dependencies and plan to phase out Conda support.
+Instead we recommend using Docker or Singularity.
 You can install Singularity and use it for our pipeline with Caper (by adding `--use-singularity` to command line arguments).

 1) Install [Conda](https://docs.conda.io/en/latest/miniconda.html).